S&P 500, Nasdaq rise on trade optimism after soft inflation data

-The S&P 500 and the Nasdaq advanced on Tuesday on softer-than-expected inflation numbers and market optimism spurred by the U.S.-China trade reprieve, renewing expectations that the Federal Reserve would lower borrowing costs soon.
+NEW YORK: The S&P 500 and the Nasdaq advanced on Tuesday on softer-than-expected inflation numbers and market optimism spurred by the US-China trade reprieve, renewing expectations that the Federal Reserve would lower borrowing costs soon.

 The Dow fell more than 150 points, bogged down by UnitedHealth’s 15.8% slide after the insurance bellwether suspended its annual forecast and its CEO stepped down.